mukesh1996-ds/Python_Learning_Implementing_with_Projects/README.md

 * Python uses new lines to complete a command, as opposed to other programming languages which often use semicolons or parentheses.
 * Python relies on indentation, using whitespace, to define scope; such as the scope of loops, functions and classes.
 Other programming languages often use curly-brackets for this purpose.

+**Python Comments**

+* Comments can be used to explain Python code.
+* Comments can be used to make the code more readable.
+* Comments can be used to prevent execution when testing code.

+**Python Variables**

+* Variables are containers for storing data values.
+A variable is created the moment you first assign a value to it.
+Variables do not need to be declared with any particular type, and can even change type after they have been set.

+* `Casting:` If you want to specify the data type of a variable, this can be done with casting.

+* `Get the Type:` You can get the data type of a variable with the `type()` function.

+* `Single or Double Quotes:` String variables can be declared either by using single or double quotes

+* `Case-Sensitive:` Variable names are case-sensitive.

+* `Variable Names:` A variable can have a short name (like x and y) or a more descriptive name (age, carname, total_volume).
+Rules for Python variables:

+    * A variable name must start with a letter or the underscore character
+    * A variable name cannot start with a number
+    * A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
+    * Variable names are case-sensitive (age, Age and AGE are three different variables)
+    * A variable name cannot be any of the Python keywords.
+    * Python allows you to assign values to multiple variables in one line `x, y, z = "Orange", "Banana", "Cherry"`
+    * If you have a collection of values in a list, tuple etc. Python allows you to extract the values into variables.
+This is called unpacking.